ClusterLabs/pacemaker/cts/README.md

 packages that include it (e.g. pacemaker-cts or pacemaker-dev).
 Typically, packages will install CTS as /usr/share/pacemaker/tests/cts.

-Configure cluster communications (Corosync or CMAN) on the cluster machines and verify everything works.
+Configure cluster communications (Corosync) on the cluster machines and verify everything works.

 NOTE: Do not run the cluster on the test exerciser machine.